International Convention Centre, Pune

 The trade tower measuring 480,000 sq. ft. area comprising for offices.
 The Marriott Hotel and Convention Centre have 418 rooms.
 The S. L. Kirloskar convention measures 40,000 sq. ft. area and is used for meeting and exhibition which can accommodate up to 1800 people and is located in Pune Marriott Hotel and Convention Centre.
 The ICC Mall measures about 665,500 sq. ft. and consist of mall, office space, multiplex and family entertainment.

-Buildings inside International Convention centre, Pune
+Buildings inside ICC

 ICC Trade Tower

 This tower is register as Software Technology Park of India.
 The tower is made up of office blocks and showrooms.
 The total area of this is 475,000 sq. ft. and floor plate with 60,000 sq. ft.
 This has multi-level parking with two basements which can accommodate more than 500 cars.

 ICC Tech Park

 This has two office blocks with 150,000 sq. ft. and 170,000 sq. ft. respectively.
-Each office has 20,000 sq. ft. floor plate.
+Each office has 21,000 sq. ft. floor plate.
+LTIMindtree is the main tenant in the Tower.